Roxve/Crystalic-Interpeter/README.md

 ### sad fact: this was written with no code autocompletion );
 # Features
+- coolest repl i made! you will think its colors is buggy but no it has a meaning yello for numbers green for strings and blue for add mode! the colors change dynamicly!
 - tokenizer(lexer) & Parser on the same step which gives a huge speed boost!
 - interpreter
 # can do